-Taiwan is a de facto country, meaning by facts, it is a country.
-By the Montevideo Convention, a country must fulfill the following 4 criterias:
+Taiwan is a de facto country, meaning that according to its practices, it is considered a country.
+By the Montevideo Convention, a country must fulfill the following 4 criteria:

 (a) a permanent population;